 The COVID-19 pandemic changed our lives and even our behavior.

-But as the COVID-19 restrictions start to dissolve, you might find yourself wondering how to navigate social situations again.
+Since the COVID-19 and its Delta variant are again altering our lives, you might find yourself wondering how to navigate social situations again.

 “Every person processed COVID-19 in their own way, so your best foot forward is to approach situations understanding your needs and expecting that others will have their own needs and perceptions as well,” said Judy Lamphron, Infection Control Manager at Avera McKennan Hospital & University Health Center.